bitnami/charts/bitnami/airflow/README.md

 A Fernet key is required in order to encrypt password within connections.
 The Fernet key must be a base64-encoded 32-byte key.

 Learn how to generate one [here](https://bcb.github.io/airflow/fernet-key)

+### Generate a Secret key

+Secret key used to run your flask app.
+It should be as random as possible.
+However, when running more than 1 instances of webserver, make sure all of them use the same secret_key otherwise one of them will error with “CSRF session token is missing”.

 ### Load DAG files